Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a locally-classical but contextual theory: Consistency checks proofs

 Applying the ontological model to both sides, and using diagram preservation along with the uniqueness of the deterministic effect, implies that the corresponding transformation in the ontological model is also deterministic, i.e.,

-which holds true for transformations involving composite systems as well.
-This ensures that the ontological model maps every arbitrary instrument in BCT to a valid instrument in classical theory.
-This follows from coarse-graining preservation.
+which, using $\mu$~\eqref{eq:mu}, one can show that it also holds true for transformations involving composite systems.
+Hence, the ontological model of BCT is determinacy-preserving.
+This ensures that the ontological model maps every arbitrary instrument in BCT to a valid instrument in classical theory as well, which follows from coarse-graining preservation.
 Since the full coarse-graining of all transformations within a given instrument yields a deterministic transformation, linearity of the ontological model and determinacy preservation imply that the coarse-graining of the corresponding transformations in classical theory is also deterministic.
 Therefore, the corresponding instrument in classical theory is itself a valid instrument.